rafaeldellaquila/rafaeldellaquila/README.md

 ---
 </br>
 <p>
    Hi!
-My name is Rafael, nice to meet you!
-I've been in Art Direction since 2013 and I enjoy designing great ideas.
+My name is Rafael, <i>nice to meet you</i>!
+I work as a Designer since 2013 and I enjoy designing great ideas.
+Now I am focused on Front-end Development.
 My interest in web development started back in 2017.
-While briefing with developers I discovered a new passion.</br>
+While briefing with developers I discovered a new passion.
-Recently I started developing websites and improving my skills.
-I'm looking for new challenges, here are a few tools I've been working with:
 </br>

 <div align="center">